 Meaning that your facial hair should be around 1″ in length after growing it for two months.

 But do remember that that’s just the average number.
-Some beards grow twice as fast, while others come in so slow and patchy that you’re beginning to question whether there is anything to grow at all.
+Some beards grow twice as fast, while some beards come in so slow and patchy that you’re beginning to question whether there is anything to grow at all.

 It’s all-natural and part of the process.
 Each beard grows different, and some hairs are late bloomers.
 If your beard isn’t where you would like it to be by now, don’t get discouraged; two-months is still baby steps in terms of beardedness.